-‘Sports Illustrated’ Model Kate Bock Flaunts Rock Hard Abs In Black Crop Top As She Admits She’s ‘Delirious’
+‘Sports Illustrated’ Model Kate Bock Flaunts Rock-Hard Abs In Black Crop Top As She Admits She’s ‘Delirious’

 As those who follow the Sports Illustrated stunner on Instagram know, Bock is never shy when it comes to showing off her flawless figure on social media.
 On her gorgeous feed, Bock shares a mix of photos that include modeling shots, bikini shots, and a lot of photos with her famous boyfriend — NBA star Kevin Love.
 In the most recent image that was shared for her fans, the beauty finds herself in Australia where she appears to be working.

 In the beautiful new photo, Bock snaps a selfie in the mirror in Sydney.
-The model wears her long, blond locks up in a high ponytail as she cocks her head to the side and holds up her cell phone in one hand.
+The model wears her long, blond locks up in a high ponytail as she cocks her head to the side and holds up her cellphone in one hand.
 She appears to be wearing minimal makeup in the photo with just a bit of eyeliner, mascara, blush, and highlighter.

 Bock puts her well-known body on display while clad in a tiny black crop top with a vintage looking cropped jean jacket over it.
-Her toned and tanned tummy takes center stage in the photo and she completes the look with a pair of high-waisted khaki pants that are held on by a black and silver belt.
+Her toned and tanned tummy takes center stage in the photo, and she completes the look with a pair of high-waisted khaki pants that are held on by a black and silver belt.
 In the caption of the post, she admits that she’s “delirious” after a long day of work.
-The photo has only been live on her page for a short time but it’s earning the beauty a lot of attention from her followers with over 4,000 likes and 40-plus comments.
+The photo has only been live on her page for a short time, but it’s earning the beauty a lot of attention from her followers with over 4,000 likes and 40-plus comments.

 Some fans commented on the photo to tell Kate to enjoy her time in Australia while countless others raved over her beautiful figure.
 A few more followers had no words and flooded the comments section with emoji.